 The Curriculum at St Paul’s will help learners:

-The curriculum in computing ensures that all learners:
+The curriculum in Geography ensures that all learners:

-- Collect- This concept involves developing an understanding of databases and their uses.
+- Investigate places- This concept involves understanding the geographical location of places and their physical and human features.